 - Which ones look the best

 The Wisconsin Badgers were getting ready for COVID-19 athletic department budget cuts all the way back in 1991.
-The schools that turn a profit in baseball are few and far between (estimated well under 10-percent of all programs), so the Badgers decided to just pack it up early for one of the most expensive sports in athletic departments.
+The schools that turn a profit in baseball are few and far between (estimated well under 10-percent of all programs), so the Badgers decided to just pack it up early for one of the most expensive sports (in terms of annual operating loss) in athletic departments.

 13. Bainton Field

 - Opened: 1953

 - Capacity: 1,500

 There will not be many great photos available for me to legally use in this rankings piece, but you can google image search it for better ones if you want to actually see how sad and pathetic this place looks.

 12. Shipley Field at Bob “Turtle” Smith Stadium

 - Opened: 1952